Stochastic Analysis of Cooperative Satellite-UAV Communications: Introduction

 Though there exist considerable works presented to study the performance of traditional terrestrial wireless networks in two-dimensional space by using MHCPP \cite{hunter2008trans,he2016modeling,omri2018distance}, they can not be directly applied to the 3D scenario considered in this work.

 The main contributions of this work are summarized as follows.

-1) Compared with \cite{li2020air} in which the statistical randomness of the interfering signals in 3D space was approximated by using Gamma distribution via the central limit theorem, in this work the exact moment generating function (MGF) of the summation of interfering signals over CH-UAV RF links is derived while considering the randomness of the 3D locations of CHs, as well as the exact cumulative distribution functions (CDF) of the signal-to-noise-ratio (SNR) over S-CH FSO links.
+1) Compared with \cite{li2020air} in which the statistical randomness of the interfering signals in 3D space was approximated by using Gamma distribution via the central limit theorem, in this work the more accurate moment generating function (MGF) of the summation of interfering signals over CH-UAV RF links is derived while considering the randomness of the 3D locations of CHs.

 2) Compared with \cite{li2020air,bach2018model,omri2016model} in which non-closed-form analytical expressions were presented for performance indices while considering 3D interfering scenarios, in this work the closed-form analytical expressions are derived for the coverage probability (CP) over S-CH FSO links and CH-UAV RF links in interference-free, interference-dominated, and interference-and-noise cases.